n0t4u/DRAFMe/README.md

 $ chmod +x DRAFMe.py
 ```
 ## Usage
+The only mandatory attribute is the FQDN of the domain you want to crawl.
-Usage is simple and all the options can be diplayed with the option -h or --help
+All the options can be diplayed with the option -h or --help

 ### Basic usage
-This will perform a basic crawl and will display the pages routes in the terminal
+This will perform a basic crawl and will display the page routes obtained in the terminal
 ```sh
 $ python3 DRAFMe.py -u  https://example.com
 ```